Gaoli bangzi

-Gaoli bangzi (高麗棒子 (gāolí bàngzi, Korean Stick)) is a Chinese slang term, with a long history of being used as a deprecatory ethnic slur for Koreans.
-The term gaoli (高麗) refers to the ancient Korean dynasty Goryeo, while bangzi (棒子) means club.
-It is used synonymously with Er Guizi (二鬼子) and is sometimes shortened to han bangzi (韓棒子) or simply bangzi (棒子).
+Gaoli bangzi (高麗棒子 (gāolí bàngzi, Korean Stick)) is a Chinese slang term, with a long history of being used as an ethnic slur for Koreans.
+The term gaoli (高麗) refers to the ancient Korean dynasty Goryeo, while bangzi (棒子) means 'Stick'.
+It is used synonymously with han bangzi (韓棒子) or simply bangzi (棒子).

 Origin

 Huang Puji of the Nanjing University Department of History argues that the term originated as the Chinese language near-homophone "幫子" which means "helper", referring to the nobi servants that accompanied Korean diplomatic missions to China in large numbers during the Ming and Qing Dynasties, but this mistakenly became corrupted as "棒子", a term which differs only in tone.
 These poverty-stricken servants had apparently gained a reputation for petty crimes such as smuggling, according to the diary of Korean scholar Kim Chang-eop (Hanja: 金昌業). and subsequently its usage expanded to refer to all Koreans in Chinese public perception.

 One incorrect belief is that the term originated from the baton-wielding Korean parapolice guards during the Japanese occupation of Manchuria.
 According to this account, the Japanese distrusted the Korean guards and did not issue them firearms, only allowing them to equip themselves with the bangmangi washing paddles commonly found in Korean households.
 The guards often enjoyed teasing Chinese people and beating them with batons, earning enmity among the Chinese populace.
 However, the use of this slang term has been seen as early as the reign of the Kangxi Emperor two centuries before, so this explanation does not stand up to scrutiny.
 At present the exact origin of "Gaoli Bangzi" remains uncertain.